What is your story?

 After watching that movie, I became inspired to start (or help start) a business centered around technology.

-I learned HTML while in middle school and began college as a computer science major.
+I learned HTML while in middle school and began college as a computer science major (however, it only took one semester for me to figure out that I was not a career developer).

 What have you started?